Arditak/PhishingTemplates/README.md

 # PhishingTemplates
-Phishing templates for phishing frenzy
+Phishing templates for phishing frenzy.

 This information is for education purposes only.